PepeDeNom/WhereIsMyMouse/README.md

 * Escape key
 * Wait a few seconds without moving the mouse

+Preferences:
+In the tray menu of this utility you can find the preferences.
+There you can configure the size of the spotlight circle, the speed of the animation and if you want this utility to start automatically at windows startup.

 ## Technology
 This utility is entirely written in Autohotkey v1.1, which is a widely used opensource programming language which allows to write very cool utilities easily.